-Organizations who rely on applications for much of their functionality or to support high levels of user experience will find this model particularly useful.
-Cloud-based applications can be easily maintained and updated without sacrificing accessibility, making yours a business customers can rely upon.
+Organizations that rely on applications for much of their functionality or to support high levels of user experience will find this model particularly useful.
+Cloud-based applications can be easily maintained and updated without sacrificing accessibility, making your business one customers can rely upon.

 The hybrid data model is arguably the simplest of all the hybrid cloud computing configurations available to today’s business owners and administrators.
 This configuration represents a solution to a modern twist on an age-old problem: storage, or, more specifically, data storage.

 The rise of analytics and Big Data have forced organizations to get clever with data storage.
 There is simply no way for the average business to store the vast amounts of data they need to support their customers’ needs and to stay ahead of their competitors.
 What’s more, this data needs to be turned into market insight at a moment’s notice, which means supreme levels of accessibility are required.

 Fundamentally speaking, a hybrid cloud data model involves the storage of some data in-house in physical servers, and some data within a private cloud structure, a public cloud structure, or both.
 Beyond this, the exact configuration depends on the individual needs of the business in question.

 The idea of the hybrid data structure is to free up space for your most frequently used data to be stored in-house, where it is immediately accessible.
 This is supported by the storage of less frequently used data in the cloud, increasing the flexibility and capability of the organization.